 In accordance with Section Law 2015-241, Section 12F.16.(m), the NC DHHS PDAAC was established in early 2016.
-The group, which has changed its name to the Opioid and Prescription Drug Abuse Advisory Committee (OPDAAC), meets quarterly and has focused on providing guidance and leadership in: (1) the implementation of the "Opioid Action Plan" and (2) the Centers for Disease Control and Prevention's Prescription Drug Overdose Prevention for States Cooperative Agreement awarded to North Carolina through 2019.
-The plan was updated in June 2019 - Opioid Action Plan 2.0 with three main areas of focus: prevention, harm reduction and connection to care.
+The group, which has changed its name to the Opioid and Prescription Drug Abuse Advisory Committee (OPDAAC), has focused on providing guidance and leadership in: (1) the implementation of the "Opioid and Substance Use Action Plan".

+The plan was updated in May 2021 - Opioid and Substance Use Action Plan 3.0 with three main areas of focus: prevention, harm reduction and connection to care.

-- Prevention - Reducing the supply of inappropriate prescriptions and illicit opioids - Preventing future opioid addiction by supporting children and families - Reducing Harm - Advancing harm reduction - Addressing the non-medical drivers of health and eliminating stigma - Connecting to Care - o Expanding access to treatment and recovery supports - Addressing the needs of justice-involved populations
+- Prevention - Reducing the supply of inappropriate prescriptions and illicit opioids - o Preventing future opioid addiction by supporting children and families - Reducing Harm - o Advancing harm reduction - Addressing the non-medical drivers of health and eliminating stigma - Connecting to Care - Expanding access to treatment and recovery supports - Addressing the needs of justice-involved populations

 Statewide Overdose Prevention Summits.
-North Carolina's statewide medication and drug overdose prevention Summits were held in July 2014, July 2015, June 2017, and June 2019.
-The 2019 Summit was organized and co-lead by DMHDDSAS and the Injury and Violence Prevention Branch (IVPB) of the Division of Public Health, along with other partners.
+North Carolina's statewide Opioid Misuse and Overdose Prevention Summits were held in July 2014, July 2015, June 2017, June 2019 and May 2021.
+The 2021 Summit was organized and co-lead by DMHDDSAS and the Injury and Violence Prevention Branch (IVPB) of the Division of Public Health, along with other partners.
 These events provided opportunities to share the latest data, prevention, treatment and recovery strategies, and progress on the opioid epidemic.
 Overall, the Summits helped provide a shared vision for the state in its misuse, prevention and overdose work, laying the groundwork for shared efforts and contributions towards common goals.